frasergeorgeking/frasergeorgeking/README.md

 <br>

 ## :ledger: What am I Currently Working on?
-I recently released the major [v2.0 update](https://github.com/frasergeorgeking/UE4_BP_MazeGen_MIT/releases/tag/v2.0) of my [UE4 Maze Generator](https://github.com/frasergeorgeking/UE4_BP_MazeGen_MIT).
-This update includes the creation of a comprehensive [wiki](https://github.com/frasergeorgeking/UE4_BP_MazeGen_MIT/wiki), implementation of UE4's stream based RNG, custom in-editor UI, automated tile data table creation and experimental support for Unreal Engine 4.26.

-Additionally, I'm currently working on finalising the GitHub repository for my Unreal Engine 4 procedural mission generation tool! :hourglass:
+I recently released the [v0.8 beta](https://github.com/frasergeorgeking/UE4_MissionGen_MIT/releases/tag/v0.8) of my Unreal Engine 4 mission generator.
+The generator implements the theory of generative grammars in order to produce a linear sequence of tasks.
+For more information and to download the project, please see the repo page [here.][mission-generator]

 I'm also regularly chipping away at full game development - keep your eyes peeled on my social media channels for a behind the scenes look.